mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     // Returns only current results.
 The bundle doesn't have to filter because the index contained only current data. var results = session.Query<Foo, Foos_CurrentByBar>().Where(x=> x.Bar == 123);

-If you might be querying for current data sometimes, and non-current data at other times, then it makes more sense to index everything and query temporally.
+If you might be querying for current data sometimes, and non-current data at other times, then it makes more sense to index the temporal revisions.

+    public class Foos_ByBar : AbstractIndexCreationTask<Foo>
+    {
+        public Foos_ByBar()
+        {
+            Map = foos => from foo in foos let status = MetadataFor(foo).Value<TemporalStatus>(TemporalConstants.RavenDocumentTemporalStatus)
+                          where status == TemporalStatus.Revision
+                          select new {
+                                         foo.Bar
+                                     };
+        }
+    }

+    // Returns current results, because the bundle filtered the results to those that are effective now. var results = session.Query<Foo, Foos_ByBar>().Where(x=> x.Bar == 123);

+    // Returns past or future results, because the bundle filtered the results to those that matched the effective date we asked for. var results = session.Effective(dto).Query<Foo, Foos_ByBar>().Where(x=> x.Bar == 123);

+You can also just use an index that is not filtered at all.
+This is probably the most common scenario, as it doesn't require one to think about temporal versioning when building the index.

     public class Foos_ByBar : AbstractIndexCreationTask<Foo>
     {